-K-8 Spanish Modified Stepping Stones Curriculum 2021 Massachusetts World Language Curriculum Framework ACTFL Proficiency Guidelines 2012
+K-8 Spanish Exploratory Curriculum Language Proficiency content standards

 As students reach the middle school grades, engaging with the science and engineering practices is critical.
 Students will make decisions about which content fields they wish to pursue in high school and beyond.
 All eight science and engineering practices are integrated into the standards for grades 5-8 as students not only design and develop models, but analyze data after testing their models.